rhobs/configuration/docs/sop/observatorium.md

 ### Summary

-One of the Alertmanager instances in the cluster cannot send alerts to integrations.
+One of the Alertmanager instances in the cluster cannot send alerts to receivers.

 ### Severity

-Medium.
+`medium`

 ### Access Required